CLTPayne/chess-game/README.md

 ```

 Another option would be to add a `render()` that can work with a 'sparce' board.
 I.e. rather than needed to setup a 49 square board / data structure have a structure that only represents the populated squares and a render function that can 'fill in the gaps'.

+### Questions

+-   Can I make there be less reaching out of scope in the check for move in check filter callback in kingValidMoves?
+Looked at `thisArg` optional `filter` param but not sure.
+-   e2e tests... really hard to validate that a king can castle...
+-   Stringified nature of all the values in the `event.target.closest("td").dataset` used on line 47 of the `index.html`.